 The Sync mobile app also lets you move, rename, and delete files and folders.
 To the right of each file and folder in the list is a circle icon with three dots.
 Pressing this icon slides open a context menu on the right that lets you move, rename, or delete that item.
 The screenshots below show these options.
 Note that you should use extreme caution when deleting files or folders.
-Deleting files or folders in the mobile Sync app also deletes them from your Liferay DXP instance and across any synced clients.
-Accidentally deleted files can be restored from the instance’s Recycle Bin, which is enabled by default.
-If the instance or site administrator disables the Recycle Bin, however, recovering deleted files is impossible.
+Deleting files or folders in the mobile Sync app also deletes them from your portal and across any synced clients.
+Accidentally deleted files can be restored from the portal’s Recycle Bin, which is enabled by default.
+If the portal or site administrator disables the Recycle Bin, however, recovering deleted files is impossible.

 What if you want to delete a file on your device without also deleting it in the portal?
 Currently, you can only do this by signing out of your account in the app’s Settings menu.
 Doing so removes all downloaded files from your device, but preserves them in the portal.
 If you’re on Android, it may be possible to use a system file browser app to manually remove downloaded files.